hdShang/arxiv-daily/docs/cs-CL/2025-09-20/papers/250920376v1-conceptviz-a-visual-analytics-approach-for-exploring-concepts-in-lar.md

 ---
 layout: default
-title: ConceptViz: A Visual Analytics Approach for Exploring Concepts in Large Language Models
+title: "ConceptViz: A Visual Analytics Approach for Exploring Concepts in Large Language Models"
 ---

 # ConceptViz: A Visual Analytics Approach for Exploring Concepts in Large Language Models